THUMBPRINT Presidents

 Naomi’s paper is on the left, mine is on the right.

-You can draw either president first and on those original grey prints you created: Mr. Lincoln- top hat, beard, bow-tie and coat; Mr. Washington has a colonial hat, curly hair, a ruffled shirt, aka shirt with jabot and coat.
+Mr. Washington- add a colonial hat, curly hair, a ruffled shirt, aka shirt with jabot, and coat.

 With a blue marker color in Mr. Washington’s hat and coat.
 You can darken their facial features with a pen or marker too.